micmejia/bible-dump/AMPC/Deuteronomy/Deut 2.md

-As the sons of Esau, who dwell in Seir, and the Moabites, who dwell in Ar, [^a]did for me, until I go over the Jordan into the land which the Lord our God gives us.
+As the sons of Esau, who dwell in Seir, and the Moabites, who dwell in Ar, did for me, until I go over the Jordan into the land which the Lord our God gives us.